-Before starting AMPLE, Ari served as Senior Vice President of Original Programming for Xbox Entertainment Studios where he was challenged to jump start a digital platform's ambitious move into non-scripted filmmaking.
-In a short time, he produced and launched Xbox's first series, "Every Street United", a global premium documentary series led by soccer icon, Thierry Henry.
-He also oversaw Xbox's documentary slate, executive producing Zak Penn's cult film, "Atari: Game Over" and Greg Barker's feature documentary about the Boston Bombing, "The Thread".
-Mark also produced Xbox's first scripted project, "Possibilia", a choose-your-own-adventure interactive film shown at both Sundance and Tribeca Film Festivals.
+Before starting AMPLE, Ari served as Senior Vice President of Original Programming for Xbox Entertainment Studios where he was challenged to jump-start a digital platform's ambitious move into non-scripted filmmaking.
+In a short time, he produced and launched Xbox's first series, Every Street United, a global premium documentary series led by soccer icon, Thierry Henry.
+He also oversaw Xbox's documentary slate, including Zak Penn's cult film, Atari: Game Over, and Greg Barker's, The Thread.
+Mark also produced Xbox's first scripted project, Possibilia, a choose-your-own-adventure interactive film shown at both Sundance and Tribeca Film Festivals.

 Prior to Xbox, Ari worked at AMC where he oversaw their first launch into non-scripted programming.
-He developed the massive hit after show, "The Talking Dead", the cult hit "Small Town Security", and the critically acclaimed series, "The Pitch", among others.
+He developed the massive hit after show, The Talking Dead, the cult hit Small Town Security, Comic Book Men, and the critically acclaimed series, The Pitch, among others.

 Ari began his career at Sundance Channel where he quickly developed a reputation for bold programming choices and strong creative instincts.
-During his tenure, Ari helped develop the hit series "Iconoclasts", "The Staircase", "Architecture School", Brett Morgen's "Nimrod Nation" and "Brick City", both of which won Peabody awards.
-He also helped oversee their feature documentary slate, producing more than 20 films including Alex Gibney's "Human Behavior Experiments" and D.A.
-Pennebaker's "War Room Revisited".
+During his tenure, Ari helped develop the hit series Iconoclasts, The Staircase, Architecture School, Brett Morgen's Nimrod Nation and Brick City, both of which won Peabody awards.
+He also helped oversee their feature documentary slate, producing more than 20 films including Alex Gibney's Human Behavior Experiments and D.A.
+Pennebaker's War Room Revisited.

-Before Sundance, Mark received his MFA from San Francisco State's prestigious film program.
-His films, "The Gift" and "The Metamorphosis" were both acquired by Sundance Channel.
+Before Sundance, Mark received his MFA from San Francisco State University and his BA from SUNY Binghamton.
+His early films, The Gift and The Metamorphosis were both acquired by Sundance Channel.